2012 Jeep Wrangler Review

-The automotive press has always drooled over the Jeep Wrangler’s rock climbing and trail crawling abilities, calling it the most capable, affordable off-road SUV on the market.
-But with a new V6 engine, reviewers have fallen madly in love with the Jeep Wrangler all over again.
+Auto reviewers has always drooled over the Jeep Wrangler’s rock climbing and trail crawling abilities, calling it the most capable, affordable off-road SUV on the market.
+But with a new V6 engine, test drivers have fallen madly in love with the Jeep Wrangler all over again.
 It’s the most powerful, refined Wrangler yet, which earns it our Best Off-Road SUV for the Money award.

 While test drivers are thoroughly impressed with the Wrangler’s brawny performance, they’re even more enthused with its on-road finesse.
 The V6 engine is more refined and allows for comfortable highway passing, which makes the Wrangler a lot more suitable for daily commutes.